 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Butternut Squash Muffins are Paleo and Gluten-free and take just 10 minutes to mix up!
+Paleo Butternut Squash Muffins are also Gluten-free and take just 10 minutes to mix up!
 You’ll love these moist, plump muffins, their perfect texture and just how satisfying they are.
 Also nut-free.

 After almost five years on the GAPS Diet, our family is phasing off.
 There have been times in that five years that I didn’t expect ever to be able to say that.
-But it’s happening; and it’s going well.
+But it’s happening, and it’s going great — due, in part, to cassava flour.

-Foods that contain resistant starch are excellent for one’s gut (once it’s healed and sealed) because they provide food for good gut flora.
+Foods that contain resistant starch are excellent for one’s gut and colon healthy because they provide food for good gut flora.
 Another way of saying that is: Resistant starch foods contain prebiotics which feed probiotics.

-Yes, cassava flour, the main player in these muffins, contains resistant starch.
-SO we get to have our cake and eat it too!
+Cassava flour, the main player in these muffins, allows us to have our cake and eat it too. 🙂

 These muffins don’t have a ton of winter squash in them, just enough to impart moistness and a subtle flavor.
 This makes them a versatile muffin for everyday.

-I love them best like this ^^^ … but you can also add scads of fun variations: sprouted nuts, dates, chocolate chips … if you want them to be chunky.
-See the Variations in Recipe notes if you’d like a few more ideas.
+You can try some fun variations: sprouted nuts, dates, chocolate chips … if you want them to be chunky.
+See Variations in the Recipe Notes if you’d like a few more ideas.

-Don’t over-bake them, though, because that will dry them out.
-Do have fun with ’em!
+TIP 1: Don’t over-bake them, because that will dry them out.

 Butternut Squash Muffins